Shuttle/shuttle-esb/extensions-rabbitmq.md

 ---
 # RabbitMQQueue

 RabbitMQ does not provide 2-phase commit out-of-the-box.
 Although implementing it is not too much effort the 2PC adds tremendous overhead (as it does for anything).
-For this reason we do not use 2PC with RabbitMQ.
+For this reason shuttle does not use 2PC with RabbitMQ.

 Instead we rely on the [idempotence service]({{ site.baseurl }}/idempotence-service/index.html).

 Since RabbitMQ talks directly to a queue on any server it is suggested that you use an outbox that specifies a local queue just in case the remote queue is not immediately available.

+## Installation

+If you need to install RabbitMQ you can <a target='_blank' href='https://www.rabbitmq.com/install-windows.html'>follow these instructions</a>.

 ## Configuration